craigmclean39/todo-top/README.md

   <h3 align="center">Tasky: The Todo List</h3>

   <p align="center">
-    A Todo list web app that is part of The Odin Project Full Stack Javascript curriculum.
+    A todo list webpage that was created as part of The Odin Project Full Stack Javascript curriculum.
     <br />
     <a href="https://github.com/craigmclean39/todo-top"><strong>Explore the docs »</strong></a>
     <br />
     <br />
-    <a href="https://github.com/craigmclean39/todo-top">View Demo</a>
+    <a href="https://craigmclean39.github.io/todo-top/">View Demo</a>
     ·
     <a href="https://github.com/craigmclean39/todo-top/issues">Report Bug</a>
     ·